 The show progresses with Reese and Finch decoding and solving cases based on these Social Security Numbers.
 What I loved about the series was Reese’s Batman-like approach towards handling criminals, sharp dialogues, stupendous action sequences, and a watertight script.
 A TV series that we wish could’ve run a little longer.

 Read More: Shows Like ‘Twin Peaks’

 1. Suits (2011-2017)

 With Harvey Specter and his resourcefulness towards solving cases, ‘Suits’ is more of a phenomenon than being just a TV show.
-‘Suits’ begins with Mike, a pursuing law student, who accidentally gets involved with drug dealing and under the fear of getting caught, starts interning with Harvey Specter, a top-notch closer in the NYC.
-As the show progresses, Harvey and Mike, along with a volley of other characters find themselves entangled with multiple lawsuits and accusations.
-Overall, the series must be watched for its boggling, crude dialogues, the chemistry between its characters (especially Mike and Harvey) and the pace of the script.
-‘Suits’ has the charisma of the likes of ‘Breaking Bad’ and carries the wit and conceptualization of ‘White Collar’, and at the same time, is entirely different from these two altogether.
+‘Suits’ begins with Mike, a law student who accidentally gets involved with drug dealing.
+In fear that he might get caught, he starts interning with Harvey Specter, a top-notch closer in NYC.
+As the show progresses, Harvey and Mike, along with a volley of other characters, find themselves entangled with multiple lawsuits and accusations.
+Overall, the series must be watched for its boggling, crude dialogues, the chemistry between its characters (especially Mike and Harvey), and the pace of the show.
+‘Suits’ has the charisma of the likes of ‘Breaking Bad’ and carries the wit and conceptualization of ‘White Collar,’ and at the same time, is entirely different from these two altogether.